-Parent involvement is an important aspect at Hornsby 4-8 School.

-The faculty and staff would appreciate your volunteering your services for the coming school year.
+Parent involvement is an important aspect at Hornsby 6-8 School.
+The faculty and staff would appreciate you volunteering your services for the coming school year.
 If you can spare the time, we can help you put it to good use helping teachers and children.
 The training will help you with your own child(ren).
-Please contact the Parent Facilitator to attend scheduled required workshops.
+Please contact the Volunteer Coordinator to attend scheduled required workshops.